 Collapsible Water Bottle

 Let’s not piss around, we all need to make an effort to travel in a more sustainable and eco-friendly fashion.
-I’m no expert but doing something as simple as bringing your is no big hardship for you, yet will save on over 700 water bottles per year if you were to consume a conservative two bottles a day.
+I’m no expert but doing something as simple as bringing your own water bottle is no big hardship for you, yet will save on over 700 water bottles per year if you were to consume a conservative two bottles a day.

 Just make sure that you refill it with water that’s safe to drink.
 If you’re remotely unsure, sterilise the water with a steripen first.
 Traveller’s tummy is really something that you want to avoid.